FOR AGES 3 YEARS TO 18 YEARS

 The emerald lizard, also known as emerald swift and green spiny lizard, is a species of lizard found in Central America and southern Mexico.
 Emerald swifts are a small lizard species known for their bright colorations and spiny texture on the body.
-The emerald swift is a diurnal and arboreal species.
-They spend most of the day basking in the sun.
-The emerald lizards require adequate UVB lights to survive in captivity in a terrarium or vivarium.
-To replicate the same lighting, heat energy, and temperature that the sun provides, UVB bulbs can be used too.
-Humidity inside the terrarium should always be high at around 60-70%.

 The species of emerald swifts were earlier considered to be a subspecies of Mexican emerald Spiny Lizards, but proper research has now categorized the emerald swifts into a different species.
 They are mostly wild-caught and have a short lifespan.
-They are not very common as pets as the lizards need a lot of care and are not for beginners.
-However, they make a vibrant addition to your glass terrarium or vivarium.

-For more relatable content, check out these Texas Horned Lizard facts and Collared Lizard interesting facts.
+For more relatable content, check out these Texas Horned Lizard facts and Collared Lizard interesting facts

 Emerald swifts or emerald lizards are species of small lizards found in cloud forests in high altitudes.